-Most of the faculty members of the division work in Savage Hall, Kinzelberg Hall, and Martha Van Rensselaer Hall.
-In addition to housing offices, classrooms, and seminar rooms, these buildings contain research facilities, specialized laboratories, a human metabolic research unit, and computer facilities.
+Most of the faculty members of the division work in Savage Hall and Martha Van Rensselaer Hall.
+In addition to housing offices, classrooms, and seminar rooms, those buildings contain research facilities, specialized laboratories, a human metabolic research unit, and computer facilities.
 The division's Learning Resource Center in Martha Van Rensselaer Hall is used by students for individual study and for small group discussions.
-In addition to printed and audiovisual materials, the Learning Resource Center contains two computers which give students access to specialized software.
+In addition to printed and audiovisual materials, the Learning Resource Center contains two computers enabling students to have access to specialized software.
 Savage Hall also has a graduate reading room.